kochavalabs/docs/preprocessed/3-Architecture/6-Data_Structures.md

 - [PBFT White Paper](http://pmg.csail.mit.edu/papers/osdi99.pdf)

 Nodes may join a channel as a Consensus node in order to participate in the consensus protocol.
-Readonly nodes in a channel will take incoming transactions from clients and submit them to a consensus node to have the transaction ordered and executed.
+Gateway nodes in a channel will take incoming transactions from clients and submit them to a consensus node to have the transaction ordered and executed.
 The consensus may batch a number of transactions in a single request round to reduce the number of consensus messages that are needed to